 Professional Mold Restoration

 Proper mold removal techniques require containing the workspace, removing moldy materials and cleaning mold spores from salvageable framing.
 Our mold remediation professionals start by identifying the cause and extent of the problem.
 Once the source is diagnosed and the mold damage eliminated, we restore the area to normal conditions.
 Our mold remediation technicians are supplied with state-of-the-art equipment, trained in the latest techniques, and certified by the most respected educational curriculums available today.
 We start by identifying the cause and extent of the problem.
 Once the source is diagnosed and eliminated, the mold damage is eradicated, and we restore the area to normal conditions.
-Contact Property Recovery 911 at (267) 808-7200 for prompt and professional mold inspection, testing and restoration services.
+Contact Property Recovery 911 at (267) 808-7200 for prompt and professional mold inspection and testing, as well as mold remediation in Philadelphia and the surrounding counties.